Epsilon-Lee/paper-jam/topics/hunch/2022-11-21-end-of-arch-search.md

 <!-- So the **real cyclic computation graph** might be defined as _containing cyclic paths with different link parameters instead of shared parameters_. -->
 So the real cyclic computation graph is defined as a computation graph with cycle in at least one input to output path, where the cycle cannot be removed by unfolding.
 This definition reminds me of Hopfield NNs [8].

+[Added 11.22.2022]

+Today I read a professor's [tweet](https://twitter.com/DimitrisPapail/status/1593664990103363584) about the future arch of LLMs.
+He pointed to two papers [9, 10] about the Turing-completeness of Transformers.
+Weight-sharing can lead to recurrence structure which is implemented in Universal Transformers [9].

 ### Refs